 We partnered with the Bloomberg Philanthropies Innovation Team (i-team) to bring the conference together.
 The day began with special addresses from the Mayor and the First Lady.
 A Young Women’s Assembly for 700 LAUSD students included workshops, leadership training, and panel discussions featuring top women leaders in the business, entertainment, finance, technology, and public sectors.
 Students also participated in a resource fair featuring dozens of nonprofit organizations.

 The conference marked another landmark on L.A.’s journey toward full gender equality.
 A follow-up conference is currently in the works.

 The address and conference also served as an opportunity to gather support for these programs that empower and enrich the lives of young women and girls across Los Angeles.

-Girls Play L.A. encourages girls to get involved in sports and fitness activities, by offering improved programming at parks where girls sports and fitness participation is low.
+Girls Play L.A. offers improved programming at parks where girls’ sports and fitness participation is low.
 We are raising funds to help Girls Play L.A. meet a bold target by the end of 2018: 40% participation by girls in the City’s Recreation and Parks sports and fitness programs.

-Girls Fire Camp is a new 2-day program that pairs girls ages 14-18 with active duty LAFD female firefighters and cadets for hands-on activities with firefighting tools, equipment, and personal protective gear.
-We are hosting our second camp this spring with future camps in their planning stages.
-With your support, we will expose greater numbers of girls to a career in public service and ultimately grow the ranks of women in the LAFD.
+Girls Fire Camp is a new two-day program that pairs girls ages 14-18 with active duty LAFD female firefighters and cadets for hands-on activities with firefighting tools, equipment, and personal protective gear.
+Our hope is to encourage girls toward a career in public service and grow the ranks of women in the LAFD.